Niimphu/Niimphu/README.md

 🧑‍🎓 I am studying software engineering at <a href="https://42wolfsburg.de/who-are-we/">42Wolfsburg.</a>

 🌱 I love learning!
-I am studying programming in C, C++ and GDScript (Godot's scripting language with a synta similar to Python), as well as learning German while I study in Germany.
+I am studying programming in C, C++ and GDScript (Godot's scripting language with a syntax similar to Python), as well as learning German while I study in Germany.

 🖥️ I am interested in software development, art, game development and game design.
 I have been participating in Game Jams and use the Godot game engine.